Codijr1/myFlix-client/README.md

 # myFlix App Project
-myFlix is a web application built using React that allows users to discover, browse, and interact with a brief catalog of criticallu acclaimed movies.
+myFlix is a web application built using React that allows users to discover, browse, and interact with a brief catalog of critically acclaimed movies.
 This README provides an overview of the Movie App project, its features, and instructions for getting started.

 ## Introduction
 This myFlix project was designed and developed prioritizing a smooth and simple user experience to provide a beginner friendly and engaging interaction for movie enthusiasts.
 Once logged in, it offers a range of features for users to explore and interact with movies, including movie browsing, searching, and favorites management.